A peace pole that University of Lynchburg unveiled Thursday is a symbol of hope for peace in the future.

 As Chaplain Stephanie McLemore explained Thursday, “Anne Gibbons … inspires all who know her to live authentic lives pursuing peace with every action and conviction.”

-Gibbons, who came to Lynchburg College as a Catholic campus minister 30 years ago, has served in numerous other roles since then, including her present role as director of the Bonner Leader program and associate chaplain.
+Gibbons, who came to University of Lynchburg as a Catholic campus minister 30 years ago, has served in numerous other roles since then, including her present role as director of the Bonner Leader program and associate chaplain.
 She knew the peace pole was coming — it had been planned for weeks, and she had a place in the program to make remarks — but she did not know that the peace pole was dedicated to her until the middle of the dedication ceremony.